4d-for-mobile/form-list-TasksCollection/README.md

 ## How to integrate

-* To use a custom List Form template, the first thing you'll need to do is create a YourDatabase.4dbase/Resources/Mobile/form/list folder.
+* To use a custom list form template, the first thing you'll need to do is create a YourDatabase.4dbase/Resources/Mobile/form/list folder.
 * Then drop the list form folder into it.